-As my eyes began to get clearer about what I was involved with, the truth was that we were in the business of abortion.
+As my job became more focused, I realized what I was involved with: the business of abortion.
 We weren’t so much a smooth-running machine as we were a poorly running, mistake-addled group that stumbled toward our numbers each day.

 In our haste to perform as many abortions as possible, the procedures were scheduled 10 minutes apart in three separate rooms with one doctor going back and forth to each room.
 The doctors typically had no bedside manner—there simply was no time.
 In the process, there were four incidents in just a few weeks while I was in the procedure room that I had to call the doctor back as parts of the babies had been left inside and the women were bleeding out.
 The doctor would run in to suction the patient with all the compassion of a person vacuuming under the cushions of a couch.

-I saw things I never wanted to see and witnessed a culture of lying that made my hair stand on end.
-No matter how serious the girls’ complications, parents were told a party-line story about why it took so long to get the girls out.
-“We’re so sorry.
+I saw things I never wanted to see and witnessed a culture of deception that made my hair stand on end.
+No matter how serious the girls’ complications, parents were told a party-line story about why it took so long to get the girls out: “We’re so sorry.
 We’re just really backed up right now.”

 I would go home and break down nearly every night.
 I desperately wanted to go to church but felt that I had no right to be there—God knew the blood on my hands.
 I ached with guilt.